 Angel investing is neither a liquid asset class nor has fixed/ predictable returns (with a possibility of losing the entire invested capital).
 Angel investors typically look to get an exit in the later stages of fund-raising, and the timeline for the same depends on each start-up.
 Typically, the following exit options are available:

 The instruments which are typically used for fundraising in startup equity are: Equity Shares, Compulsorily Convertible Preference Shares, Optionally convertible preference shares, and Compulsory Convertible Debenture.
+However, please note that in all cases, users on Grip will be allotted AIF units considering that the users make investments through the AIF.
+Grip does not faciliate any direct sale of securities issued by any company to its users.
+We provide a discovery platform for AIF units.

 Grip has partnered with Alternative Investment Funds (AIFs), to provide investors with these equity investment opportunities.
 Grip, does not play any role in the management of these start-ups or conducting the social and background checks of the start-up and team members.
 Grip will provide legal and financial diligence report to the users to undertake assessment, if available.